 How to Become a Partner

 - Request information.
-Program staff will be available to meet onsite to provide program overview.
+Program staff will be available to meet on site to provide a program overview.

 - Perform self-assessment/inspection.
 To create your own Stormwater Pollution Prevention Action Plan, please fill out the self-inspection checklist.
-The action items included on the assessment will become your “action plan.”
+The action items included in the assessment will become your “action plan.”

 Program staff will be available at any point during the self-assessment process for a courtesy visit to assist with the checklist to inventory good housekeeping measures and recommend best management practices appropriate for the site or to review the checklist and action plan at your facility when it is complete.
 Please contact the Carroll County NPDES Compliance Specialist at (410) 386-2220 or email@example.com.